semaphoreci/book-monorepo-cicd/chapters/03-continuous-integration.md

 ![](./figures/03-change2.png){ width=95% }

-Click on **Run the workflow** > **Start** to save the pipeline.
+Click on *Run the Workflow* > *Start* to save the pipeline.
 Next, run the pipeline again.
 The first thing you’ll notice is that there's a new initialization step.
 Here, Semaphore is calculating the differences to decide what blocks should run.
 You can check the log to see what is happening behind the scenes.

 Once the workflow is ready, Semaphore will start running all jobs one more time (this happens because we didn’t set `pipeline_file: 'ignore' `).
 The interesting bit comes later, when we change a file in one of the applications, this is what we get: